Benjamin Butler: Fort Monroe, Virginia

 In August, Butler commanded an expeditionary force that, in conjunction with the United States Navy, took Forts Hatteras and Clark in North Carolina.
 That move, the first significant Union victory after First Bull Run, was lauded in Washington and won Butler accolades from President Lincoln.
 Butler was sent back to Massachusetts to raise new forces.
 That thrust Butler into a power struggle with Governor Andrew, who insisted on maintaining his authority to appoint regimental officers, refusing to commission (among others) Butler's brother Andrew and several of the general's close associates.
 The spat instigated a recruiting war between Butler and the state militia organization.
 The dispute delayed Butler's return to Virginia, and in November he was assigned to command ground troops in Louisiana.

-While in command at Fort Monroe, Butler had declined to return to their owners fugitive slaves who had come within his lines.
-He argued that Virginians considered them to be chattel property, and that they could not appeal to the Fugitive Slave Law of 1850 because of Virginia's secession.
-"I am under no constitutional obligations to a foreign country," he said, "which Virginia now claims to be."
-Furthermore, slaves used as laborers for building fortifications and other military activities could be considered contraband of war.
-"Lincoln and his Cabinet discussed the issue on May 30 and decided to support Butler's stance".
+While in command at Fort Monroe, Butler refused to return to their owner three fugitive slaves who had come within his lines.
+He told a Confederate officer who asked for the return of the men:

+I am under no constitutional obligations to a foreign country, which Virginia now claims to be....
+I shall hold these negroes as contraband of war, since they are engaged in the construction of your battery and are claimed as your property".

+Butler later explained, "Property of whatever nature, used or capable of being used for warlike purposes ... may be captured and held either on sea or on shore as property contraband of war," and, even if "some of us might doubt" that "there may be property in human beings," the Confederacy had no such doubt.
+Biographer Walter Stahr notes, "Lincoln and his Cabinet discussed the issue on May 30 and decided to support Butler's stance".
 It was later made standard Union Army policy to not return fugitive slaves.
 This policy was soon extended to the Union Navy.